CCSI-Toolset/measurement-optimization/README.md

 `idaes get-extensions`

 ### Step 3: install `Pyomo` from specified branches
-- a generalization version is under working.
+- a generalization version is in progress, although still need to get debugged.
 For now, we use two different branches for each case study:
 - branch for kinetic case study:

   `pip install git+https://github.com/jialuw96/pyomo.git@MindtpyReactor`